 Following a report of inappropriate use of social media there will be an investigation.
-For students this may be the safeguarding team or another appropriate member of staff.
-For staff, this will be a senior leader designated by the headteacher/principal.
+For students this may be carried out by the safeguarding team or another appropriate member of staff.
+For staff, this will be carried out by a senior leader designated by the headteacher/principal.